How does this company make money?

 What does this company depend on?

-The operation depends on corn and soybean meal sourced from Northeast China grain markets, pig genetics originally licensed from the European breeding companies Hypor and PIC, veterinary vaccines supplied by Merck Animal Health and Zoetis, cold storage and refrigerated transport infrastructure, and Chinese Ministry of Agriculture operating permits issued individually for each production facility.
+The company cannot operate without corn and soybean meal from Northeast China grain markets, European pig genetics from Hypor and PIC (needed at least to restart the program if the closed herd were ever destroyed), veterinary vaccines from Merck Animal Health and Zoetis, cold storage and refrigerated transport infrastructure, and operating permits from the Chinese Ministry of Agriculture for each production facility.

 Who depends on this company?